 - Within the entire document, all elements are left-justified.

 - The text of the document is styled as Normal (Arial, 10 point).

-- The headings are styled in the way we need them to be styled for publication.
-Level 1 subheads are bold, and level 2 subheads are bold plus italics.
+- The level 1 subheads are styled in bold, and level 2 subheads (aka sub-subheads) are bold plus italics.

 - Later in this document, I'll explain how to format figures.
 Please don't use any formatting other than what we recommend, as we will have to alter it during processing.

-- Articles are to be submitted as either Microsoft Word doc or RTF.
+- Articles are to be submitted as Microsoft Word docs.

 Please avoid putting any type of figure within the first 200 words of your article.

 When saving screen shots as images, maximize the screen (full view) before saving it.
 A screen that is saved at full view yields the best results when reproduced for publication (as shown in Figure 1).

 Figure 1: This sample screen shot was saved as a jpg file, inserted into this document, and sent to the editor as a separate file along with the Word document.